Sjors/nado-book/attacks/guix.md

 \newpage
-## Open Source Matters - Guix {#sec:guix}
+## Why Open Source Matters - Guix {#sec:guix short=“Open Source Matters - Guix”}

 ![Ep.
 21 {l0pt}](qr/ep/21.png)

 This chapter discusses open source software in the context of why it matters that Bitcoin software is open source.
 But it also delves into the reason why even open source software doesn’t necessarily solve all software-specific trust issues.

 In theory, the fact that most Bitcoin nodes, wallets, and applications are open source should ensure that developers can’t include malicious code in the programs, because anyone can inspect the source code for malware.
-In practice, however, the number of people with enough expertise to do this is limited, while the reliance of some Bitcoin projects on external code libraries, or dependencies, makes it even harder.
+In practice, however, the number of people with enough expertise to do this is limited, while the reliance by software in general on external code libraries, or dependencies, makes it even harder.

 Furthermore, even if the open source code is sound, this doesn’t guarantee that the binaries (computer code) really correspond with the open source code.
 The first attempt at mitigating this risk in Bitcoin involved a process called Gitian building.
 This is where several Bitcoin Core developers sign the binaries if, and only if, they all produce the exact same binaries from the same source code.
 This requires special compiler software.